Albany Common Council Members & Wards

 Find Your Ward / Common Council Member

 Find out more by viewing Albany's City Ward Description.
-Type address into the search bar below then double click on the map to find ward information.
+Type an address into the search bar below then double click on the map to find ward information.

 2010 City of Albany Census Data